Gilbert, Arizona — Coming Soon

 Spravato is esketamine — a nasal-spray form of one half of the ketamine molecule, FDA-approved for treatment-resistant depression and for depressive symptoms with acute suicidal thinking or behavior, taken alongside an oral antidepressant.

 We are building toward offering Spravato at the Gilbert office inside LifeSpann.
 Certification and insurance contracting come first, and we will not take bookings until both are real.
-In the meantime, IM ketamine therapy is available now for patients who are candidates, and the evaluation is the same starting point for either path.
+In the meantime, take-home ketamine therapy is available now for patients who are candidates, and the evaluation is the same starting point for either path.

 Waitlist